The Sharpham Trust, England

 Mindfulness retreats in a barn, woodland and a hilltop mansion above the River Dart

-Best for: Stressed-out city dwellers, burnt-out caring, teaching and giving professionals, people living with emotional or physical pain, or anyone new to, curious and open-minded about the value of meditation.
+Stressed-out city dwellers, burnt-out caring, teaching and giving professionals, people living with emotional or physical pain, or anyone new to, curious and open-minded about the value of meditation.

-Not for: Anyone in need of room service or luxury, and couples.
+Anyone in need of room service or luxury, and couples.